PoisotLab/ms_network_prediction/manuscript.md

 sources for this data may differ depending on the type of interaction we wish to predict [@Gibb2021DatPro].

+## Interactions are the building blocks of networks

+Interactions between species can be conceptualised in a multitude of ways (mutualistic vs. antagonistic, strong vs. weak, symmetric vs. asymmetric, direct vs. indirect) [@Jordano2016ChaEco; @Morales-Castilla2015InfBio].
+What is common to all definitions of an interaction is that *at least* one of the species is affected by the presence of another, either positively or negatively [@Morales-Castilla2015InfBio].
+Networks can be used to represent a variety of interaction types, including: *unipartite networks*, where each species can be linked to other species (these are typically used to represent food webs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise interactions (e.g. hosts and parasites), and *k-partite networks,* which serve as a way to expand to more than two discrete sets of interacting species (e.g., some parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes]).
+These different network types can be leveraged within the modelling process and may dictate what is the best approach e.g. using network-based features for _k-partite networks_ as a means to account for indirect interactions.

 Methods for predicting interactions between species exist, but at the moment are limited in that they are typically based around a single mechanism at a single scale: position in the trophic niche [@Gravel2013InfFoo;